 After the Final Draft Report is published, it is possible for you to submit a Notice of Objection.
 A Notice of Objection can only be submitted by:

 - Stakeholders previously involved with the specific fishery assessment.
-This means you have commented during the early stages of the assessment, either by submitting comments on the Announcement Comment Draft Report or attending the site visit (in-person or remotely)
+This could mean that you have sent a written submission during the assessment to the certification body or attended a meeting at the site visit (in-person or remotely).